John D. D'Ercole

 Phone: (212) 603-6368 Fax: (212) 956-2164

-John D. D’Ercole is a Partner in the Firm’s Litigation 7 ADR Department.
-Mr. D’Ercole specializes in a broad range of federal and state complex commercial litigation including the litigation of issues involving contract disputes, real estate, insurance coverage, antitrust, securities, the Racketeer Influence and Corrupt Organizations Act and intellectual property.
+John D. D’Ercole is a Partner in the Firm’s Litigation & Dispute Resolution Department.
+Mr. D’Ercole specializes in a broad range of federal and state litigation including the litigation of matters involving complex commercial contracts, employment (wage & hour), partnership, real estate, insurance, antitrust, securities, RICO and intellectual property (patent and trademark).
 He has tried cases in both the state and federal courts of New York and also has extensive appellate experience in these courts.

 Areas of Practice: